^

 • Joint and muscle pain: Pain and discomfort in the joints and muscles may occur.

-• Drowsiness or insomnia: Some patients may experience drowsiness and others may experience insomnia.
+• Drowsiness or insomnia: Some patients may experience drowsiness, while others may experience insomnia.

-• Decreased bone density: There may be a decrease in bone density, which increases the risk of osteoporosis and fractures.
+• Decreased bone density: Decreased bone density may occur, increasing the risk of osteoporosis and fractures.

 • Decreased appetite: Some patients may experience decreased appetite.